International Expat Mortgages

 Author: Pete Mugleston

-If you’re an expat living overseas and wishing to buy a property in the UK or purchase a home in the country you now work in, the good news is that there may be many options available to you, even if you’ve had your mortgage application declined in the past.
+If you’re an expat living overseas and wish to buy a property in the UK or purchase a home in the country you now work in the good news is that there may be many options available to you, even if your mortgage application has been declined in the past.

 We work with many brokers who are specialists in both UK and international markets, so we can match you with an expert who can help you find your best options.

-In the meantime, we’ve put together this article to help you brush up on your facts as you search for your new home.
+In the meantime, we’ve compiled this article to help you brush up on your facts as you search for your new home.

-Getting an international ex-pat mortgage is absolutely possible, though this depends on your circumstances and the country you currently reside in.
+Getting an international expat mortgage is possible, though this depends on your circumstances and the country you currently reside in.

-If you’re looking for an international mortgage in the UK, it can make sense to begin with a previous mainstream lender based in the UK.
-However, while some lenders can provide international mortgages for UK ex-pats, the total number might be lower than you expect.
+If you’re looking for an international mortgage in the UK, beginning with a previous mainstream lender based in the UK can make sense.
+However, while some lenders can provide international mortgages for UK ex-pats, the total number might be lower than expected.

-If you make an enquiry we can arrange for one of the expat mortgage brokers we work with to get in touch.
+If you make an enquiry, we can arrange for one of the expat mortgage brokers we work with to contact you.

 Is it possible to apply for a UK mortgage while working overseas?

-Yes it is.
-Another situation many expats find themselves in is living and working overseas but wanting to buy a home in the UK.
-Mortgages for overseas workers is another product that are generally available from UK lenders.
+Yes, it is.
+Many expats also find themselves in the situation of living and working overseas but wanting to buy a home in the UK.
+Mortgages for overseas workers are another product generally available from UK lenders.

-Overseas workers may require a UK mortgage for investment purposes or for family.
-Other circumstances include that they plan on moving back home in the not too distant future and wish to have their own home ready to move into.
+Overseas workers may require a UK mortgage for investment purposes or for family reasons.
+Other circumstances include that they plan on moving back home in the near future and wish to have their own home ready to move into.

 How can I get a UK mortgage if I’m working overseas?

-Securing a UK mortgage while working overseas is something that is possible, provided you speak with a mortgage advisor with experience in this area.
-You will require specific documentation and credit history details.
+Securing a UK mortgage while working overseas is possible, provided you speak with an experienced mortgage advisor.
+You will require specific documentation and details on your credit history.

-Online Mortgage Advisor can put you in touch with a specialist broker who has the expert knowledge you need, so get in touch with us today and we’ll connect you with the right advisor.
+Online Mortgage Advisor can connect you with a specialist broker who has the expert knowledge you need.
+Contact us today, and we’ll connect you with the right advisor.

 How will my credit history affect my expat mortgage application?

-Having a solid UK credit history can be an essential element of the information required for an international expat mortgage or for a UK mortgage for expats working overseas.
+A solid UK credit history can be essential for the information required for an international expat mortgage or a UK mortgage for expats working overseas.

-That’s because lenders like to be certain of:
+That’s because lenders like to be sure of the following:

 How will my UK credit history affect my international expat mortgage application?

-Where an expat has a long-term and positive credit history in the UK, then the possibility of securing a competitive international expat mortgage is strong.
-If your UK credit history contains adverse information, or only covers a short period, there are fewer lenders out there willing to lend a UK mortgage to overseas workers.
+If an expat has a long-term and positive credit history in the UK, the possibility of securing a competitive international expat mortgage is strong.
+However, if your UK credit history contains adverse information or only covers a short period, there are fewer lenders willing to lend a UK mortgage to overseas workers.

-For expats with little or no recent UK credit history, there are even fewer lenders who can help you but they are out there.
-However, the mortgage advisors we put you in touch with have the right experience to help you get the expat mortgage you require.
-If it’s possible, then they’ll help you secure the right product.
+For expats with little or no recent UK credit history, there are even fewer lenders who can help you, but they are out there.
+However, the mortgage advisors we put you in touch with have the experience to help you get the expat mortgage you require.
+If possible, they’ll help you secure the right product.

 How do exchange rates work with an expat mortgage?

-If you work overseas and get paid in your local currency, exchange rates will come into play if you’re applying for a UK mortgage based on foreign income.
+If you work overseas and are paid in your local currency, exchange rates will apply if you’re applying for a UK mortgage based on foreign income.

-That’s because, from an affordability perspective, even a small change in the value of a currency may make your repayments unaffordable or a deposit too small, overnight.
+That’s because, from an affordability perspective, even a tiny change in the value of a currency may make your repayments unaffordable or a deposit too small overnight.
 Lenders will usually stress test your income to ensure that any significant change in exchange rates wouldn’t impact your ability to repay the mortgage.

-Due to this, international expat mortgages and overseas workers UK mortgages tend to require larger deposits.
-It’s also one of the reasons that interest rates can be higher on these types of mortgages.
+Due to this, international expat mortgages and overseas workers’ UK mortgages tend to require larger deposits.
+This is also one reason that interest rates can be higher on these types of mortgages.

 How much deposit do you need for international expat mortgages?

-In many cases, lenders who provide international expat mortgages usually require a deposit of at least 25% of the value of the property.
+In many cases, lenders who provide international expat mortgages usually require a deposit of at least 25% of the property’s value.
 This is to mitigate the risks associated with details including:

 Affordability is assessed by collating a variety of financial details, including:

-Where some of these details can’t be 100% verified, a lender of an international expat mortgage may charge a higher rate of interest.
+Where some of these details can’t be 100% verified, a lender of an international expat mortgage may charge a higher interest rate.

 An expert mortgage advisor with experience in mortgages for overseas expat workers will be able to give you more information on this detail.
 They can also assist you in securing the best possible mortgage for your needs and circumstances.